How Atari took on Apple in the 1980s home PC wars

 With APX, authors submitted programs for consideration to Atari.
 If the firm accepted their creations, authors received a royalty for sales of their product through a quarterly catalog published by Atari.
 In retrospect, the model feels like an early, mail-order-based version of the iOS App Store.

 Thanks to this push for software by people such as Crawford and Yocum, the Atari 800’s software library expanded dramatically in size and quality after 1981, with some of PC gaming’s greatest hits of the golden era originating on the machine.
-(If you had a favorite game—on any platform—there was a pretty good chance it appeared first on Atari’s computers.)
 In addition to the groundbreaking Star Raiders, Atari’s HCS played host to seminal masterpieces such as M.U.L.E., The Seven Cities of Gold (both by Dani Bunten Berry and Ozark Softscape), and Archon (Free Fall Associates), all published by a then-new company called Electronic Arts.
 Text adventure games such as Infocom’s Zork also did well on Atari’s computers.

 An indie software market similar to the one that had been flourishing on the Apple II sprung up around the Atari 800.
 A few early APX titles, such as Caverns of Mars and Eastern Front (1941)—a war game from Crawford himself with revolutionary scrolling map techniques—became breakout hits that sold tens of thousands of units, at a time when that was a big deal.